Cruise Ship Safety: 6 Essential Travel Tips You Need to Know

 Beware of stormy seas on a cruise ship

-And one other safety tip, cruise liners can take incredible punishment from the ocean and stay upright.
+Cruise liners are designed to take incredible punishment from the ocean and stay upright.
 But if you're aboard a liner during a severe storm it's sensible to take shelter.

-Don't go to the piano bar where the chairs and tables and maybe the piano are sliding from side to side as they did on this cruise ship in 2008.
-Do not go out on deck, 50 knot winds will whip you off your feet and maybe even throw you overboard.
-It may be best to stay in your cabin and be comforted by the knowledge that modern cruise liners have to pass very strict stability tests before they're allowed to operate.
+Don't go to the bar where the chairs and tables and maybe the piano are sliding from side to side as they did on this cruise ship in 2008.
+Do not go out on deck – 50 knot winds will whip you off your feet and maybe even throw you overboard.
+It may be best to stay in your cabin and be comforted by the knowledge that modern cruise liners must pass very strict stability tests before they're allowed to operate.

 Related articles